PremModhaOfficial/notes/notes/observability.md

 # Observability
 ## 🎯 Core Concept #trait
-### what does it mean be observable?
+### What does it mean be observable?
 > [!NOTE] Definition
 > A measure of how well can a system's internal status can be inferred
 > from its external outputs

 # Telemetry
-> [!note] telemetry
+> [!Note] telemetry
->  Telemetry is the automated process of measuring and transmitting data from
+> the automated process of measuring and transmitting data from
 > remote or inaccessible sources to a central location for monitoring and analysis.
 > #telemetry